neo4j-contrib/twitter-neo4j/docker/design/dmcheck-parallel/dmcheck_design.md

 ###  2.2. <a name='Non-functionalrequirements'></a>Non-functional requirements
 * Clients should not wait for getting user list
-* Client should not wait while updaing openDM info for user
+* Client should not wait while updaing openDM info for user list assigned to it
 * System should be fair to users for OpenDM check.
 It means that no user openDM check should be starved for ever
 * System should unlock user lists owned by dead clients and reassigns
-* System should have minimal load on DB while its processing
+* System should have minimal load on DB while its processing.
+This data should be instrumented and published.
 * System should have a resonable maximum wait time for processing any user openDM once it marked for processing.
 For non-marked, user, its fine as user can assing if needed.
 * System should be able to scale with reasonable limit.
 Limit should be advertised
 * System should avoid giving same user list to multiple clients.
 However, for performance, it may be accepted, but should not be a practice.
+* System should be lock-free.
+Lock must be used only when it can't be avoided.
+Its requirement for scale.
+Lock will be bottleneck for any system with lock
+* Any client should not be able to predict its assigned user list or manipulate system to get user list of its choice.
+This requirement is related to privacy and security